islamicity24/AmazonCity/MOD 4/Challenge Lab/Creating a Dynamic Website for the Cafe.md

 Here are some tips to help you get started:

 Tip #1 (click to expand)
+Discover the IPv4 public IP address of the EC2 instance, and try to load `http://<public-ip>` in a new browser tab.
+Does the message that you entered into index.html load in the browser?

 Tip #2 (click to expand)
+To allow inbound HTTP traffic on TCP port 80 from anywhere, update the security group of the EC2 instance, as needed. contoh : http://100.24.68.166/  (tanpa s. http)

 # New business requirement: Installing a dynamic website application on the EC2 instance (Challenge #2)
 In the previous challenge, you configured the EC2 instance.
 You now know that PHP is installed, and that the application environment has a running relational database.
 Also, the environment has a running web server that can be accessed from the internet.
 You now have the basic setup for hosting a dynamic website for the café.